t4d-gmbh/web-course-template/README.md

 ## Usage 🛠️

 You can simply [use this repository as a template](https://github.com/new?template_name=web-course-template&template_owner=t4d-gmbh) for your own project.
+Don't forget to star 🌟 the repository to show your support!
+Just click the ⭐-button at the top right of the page!
+By starring ⭐the repository you are helping it gain visibility making it easier for others to 🔍 discover it !

 The actual content of the web-based course resides under `./source/content` folder.
 There you find the content for the documentation of this template which should serve you both as 🧭 guideline and 💡 inspiration.